fabiocody/PyNetatmo/docs/Weather.md

 - `rain`: rain measured by the station.
 - `wind_strength`: wind strength measured by the station.
 - `wind angle`: wind angle measured by the station.
-Obviously, a measured attribute is present only if the station can measure it.

 # Quick Tutorial